 It’s not always easy to stay safe while you’re shopping online.
-For every legitimate and reputable site, hundreds want to take your money and run for the hills, never to be seen or heard from again.
+For every legitimate, reputable site, hundreds want to take your money and run for the hills, never to be seen or heard from again.

 If you want to stay safe, it’s important to research the site you’re making your purchases on.
+Take AliExpress, for example.
 How does it protect buyers?
-Is it easy to avoid frauds and scams?
+Is it easy to avoid scams?
 How does the site handle disputes and refunds?

 What Is AliExpress?

 AliExpress is part of the Alibaba Group.
 The group is a Chinese eCommerce company that offers a variety of retail services to businesses and consumers around the world.
 In April 2016, it overtook Walmart to become the largest retailer in the world.

 Alibaba launched its AliExpress subdivision in 2010.
 It’s an online-only company that sells mainly Chinese products.
 It functions more like eBay than Amazon; it’s a host platform that lets third-party companies sell their wares.
 It doesn’t sell products itself.

 AliExpress is the most popular e-commerce site in Russia and is also widely used throughout Latin America.